pypa/pipenv/docs/index.rst

 - Automatically creates a virtualenv in a standard location.
 - Automatically adds packages to a Pipfile when they are installed.
 - Automatically removes packages from a Pipfile when they are un-installed.
-- Also automatically updates pip.
+- Also automatically updates pip and itself, when asked.

 The main commands are ``install``, ``uninstall``, and ``lock``, which generates a ``Pipfile.lock``.
 These are intended to replace ``$ pip install`` usage, as well as manual virtualenv management (to activate a virtualenv, run ``$ pipenv shell``).